 - Detect atherosclerotic disease in lower extremity arteries

-- Determines degree of narrowing (stenosis) of the carotid arteries
+- Determine the degree of narrowing (stenosis) of the carotid arteries

-- CTA also guides stent-grafts and provides non-invasive follow-up evaluation, which is particularly useful for renal stents
+- Guide stent-grafts and provides non-invasive follow-up evaluation, which is particularly useful for renal stents

 The entire test takes a matter of minutes, with practically no preparation on your part.
 The results are usually reviewed and a detailed report is sent to your physician.
 If you would like more information, or to schedule an appointment, call 352-365-0777.